 Expertise in strategic management and planning has never been more critical given the turbulent and challenging environments in which Irish businesses now operate.
 Brexit, trade wars and GDPR are significant issues affecting business that require leaders with strategic vision to manage.
 Technological, economic and regulatory changes mean that businesses need management specialists who can develop long-term strategies that fully anticipate these developments.

-**Irish Times Postgraduate Options 2016 and 2017 listed the Masters in Strategic Management as most popular programme in DIT.
+**Irish Times Postgraduate Options 2016 and 2017 listed the Masters in Strategic Management as most popular programme in TU Dublin.

 Who should study this programme?